savoirfairelinux/jami-project/README.md

 Ring installer uses python3.
 Please make sure it is installed before running it.

-## Using make-ring.py
+## On Linux

-Build and install all the dependencies:
+#### Build and install all the dependencies:

     ./make-ring.py --dependencies

-#### Linux
 Your distro package manager will be used.

-#### OSX
-    You need to setup Homebrew (http://brew.sh/) since their is no built-in package manager on OSX.

-Build and install locally under this repository:
+#### Build and install locally under this repository:

     ./make-ring.py --install

-Run daemon and client that were installed locally:
+#### Run daemon and client that were installed locally:

 	./make-ring.py --run
 You can then stop the processes with CTRL-C.

-_On Linux_ You can also run them in the background with the `--background` argument and then use the `--stop` command to stop them.
-Stdout and stderr go to `daemon.log` and `client-gnome.log`.
+You can also run them in the background with the --background argument and then use the --stop command to stop them.
+Stdout and stderr go to daemon.log and client-gnome.log.

-Install globally for all users instead:
+#### Install globally for all users instead:

     ./make-ring.py --install --global-install

-Run global install:
+#### Run global install:

     gnome-ring

 This already starts the daemon automatically for us.

-Uninstall the global install:
+#### Uninstall the global install:

     ./make-ring.py --uninstall

-## Outputs
+## On OSX

-#### Linux
+You need to setup Homebrew (<http://brew.sh/>) since their is no built-in package manager on OSX.

+#### Build and install all the dependencies:

+    ./make-ring.py --dependencies

+#### Build and install locally under this repository:

+    ./make-ring.py --install

-#### OSX
+#### Output

 You can find the .app file in the ./install/client-macosx folder.

-## Ubuntu 15.10 host Android device
+## For Android

-This script does not automate the installation of any Android development tools.

-First ensure that you can build and install a minimal Android App on your device, e.g. <https://github.com/cirosantilli/android-cheat/tree/214fab34bb0e1627ac73e43b72dee7d1f8db7bfb/min>

-This will at least require installing the SDK.

-All executables used must be in your `PATH`, e.g. `adb`.

-Then build and install on all connected devices with:

-    ./scripts/ubuntu-15.10-android-install-all-devices.sh
+There is not dependency to install.
+Please make sure you have the Android SDK and NDK installed, and that their paths are properly set.
+For further information, please visit <https://github.com/savoirfairelinux/ring-client-android>

+#### Build and install locally under this repository:

+    ./make-ring.py --install --distribution=Android

+#### Output

+You can find the .apk file in the ./client-android/ring-android/app/build/outputs